Home > Apparel

 Not all gloves are touchscreen compatible nor offer dexterity to text; (photo/Eric Phillips)

-How We Tested Winter Gloves
+How We Tested the Best Winter Gloves

-One of the lead testers, Mattie Schuler, is no stranger to cold weather — she grew up in Wisconsin and has called Colorado home for a decade.
-Schuler spends her days outside teaching kids at an outdoor school — even in cold, windy, and wet weather.
+One of the lead testers, Mattie Schuler, is no stranger to cold weather โ€” she grew up in Wisconsin and has called Colorado home for a decade.
+Schuler spends her days outside teaching kids at an outdoor school โ€” even in cold, windy, and wet weather.
 Schuler has tested dozens and dozens of gloves and mittens for personal and professional use, so she’s established a good metric on the basics like warmth and comfort.
 She’s admittedly quite picky about certain things like exactly where the nose wipe is located and if the wrist leashes are too long or too thick.

-While testing to find the best gloves for winter, our team considered waterproofness, breathability, durability, and how well they kept the weather out as well as ease of on and off, taking a phone photo, gripping a ski pole, steering and opening a vehicle door, riding a bike, leveraging a shovel, or packing a snowball while wearing these pairs.
-Many of our testers live in frigid climates and use winter gloves on a daily basis while running errands and commuting including our Senior Editor, Morgan Tilton, who specializes in our snowsports buyer’s guides and grew up in the Colorado Rockies, where she lives today.
+Many of our testers live in frigid climates and use winter gloves on a daily basis while running errands and commuting including our Senior Editor, Morgan Tilton, who specializes in snow sports buyer’s guides and grew up in the Colorado Rockies, where she lives today.

 Certain gloves have patches of fabric that reinforce the construction for durability; (photo/Jason Hummel)